Xenon Gas History

 • Gas-tight version (no gas loss into the atmosphere)

-At DILO, we prioritize safety, reliability, and overall economic efficiency, with each equipment design.
+At IN-GAS SOLUTIONS, we prioritize safety, reliability, and overall economic efficiency with each equipment design.
 Contact us today to learn more about our xenon gas recovery and filtering services.